This website uses Cookies

 Employees

 Please keep in mind that it is also in the interest of your employees to make sure their permits are in order.
 For them, a fine could mean their future application for a (different type of) residence permit gets rejected.
-Therefore, it’s in everyone’s best interest within your company that you avoid fines by the Inspectorate.
+Therefore, it’s in everyone’s best interest within your company that you avoid fines by the Netherlands Labour Authority.

 Contact us